awi-response/darts-nextgen/docs/dev/bands.md

 In the training dataset preparation, all bands available from the preprocessing will be included into the train dataset.
 They are normalised and clipped to the range [0, 1], by hard-coded normalisation factors and offsets.
 When training, a subset of available bands can be selected, on which the model should be trained.
+This enables the possibility to quickly test different band combinations and their influence on the model performance without the need to preprocess the data again.

 The information about which bands used for training is the written into the model checkpoint.
 This information is then used to select the bands for inference.

-## Current State

-- Values & ranges after preprocessing
-- Training Dataset preprocessing normalisation
-- What is stored in the model
-- How that is applied during inference

-## Future
+## Representations states

 Split up the data representation into three different representations:

 - **Disk**: Data is stored in the most efficient way, e.g. uint16 for Sentinel 2, uint8 for TCVIS
 - **Memory**: Data is stored in the most convenient and correct way for visualisation purposes.
 This should be equal to the original data representation.
 E.g. [-1, 1] float for NDVI
-- **Model**: Data ist normalised to [0, 1] for training and inference
+- **Model**: Data ist normalised to [0, 1] for training and inference and is always `float32`

+!!! note "Memory representation exeptions"

+    The memory representation is not always the same as the original data representation.
+    For example, Satellite data like Sentinel 2 is originally stored as `uint16`, however, we also want to account for NaN values in the data.
+    Therefore, the memory representation of Sentinel 2 data is `float32` instead, but with the same range as the original data.

 Therefore the data convertion happens in two different places of the pipeline: